Jose-1017/Jose-1017/README.md

 I'm Jose J Arevalo Carrascal and i'm Mechanical Engineer graduated from "Universidad del Norte" with experience in industrial maintance, inventory control and operational management because i worked in Pricesmart as Maintenance Engineer.

-Through my career, i got knowledge in mechanical design, thermodynamics, fluid mechanics and renewable energy system.
+Through my career, I got knowledge in mechanical design, thermodynamics, fluid mechanics and renewable energy system.

 I like vehicles, especially cars.
 I'm interested in their engines and design, which is why i'd like to work in company that build them.

 I'm currently learning to become a software developer at RIWI in the morning and i take English classes at "Alianza Canadiense" in the evenings.

-In my free time, i like play videogames, play football, go to the gym, watch movie or videos about how to repair a car and install new upgrade
+In my free time, I like play videogames, play football, go to the gym, watch movie or videos about how to repair a car and install new upgrade